TOAST-DOCS/Gamebase/en/unity-authentication.md

 Note, however, that each IdP can have only one account to map.
 Below shows an example.<br/>

-* Gamebase UserID: 123bcabca
+* Gamebase UserID : 123bcabca
-	* Google ID: aa
+	* Google ID : aa
-	* Facebook ID: bb
+	* Facebook ID : bb
-	* AppleGameCenter ID: cc
+	* AppleGameCenter ID : cc
-	* PAYCO ID: dd
+	* PAYCO ID : dd
-* Gamebase UserID: 456abcabc
+* Gamebase UserID : 456abcabc
-	* Google ID: ee
+	* Google ID : ee
-	* Google ID: ff **-> As the Google ee account is integrated, no additional Google account can be integrated.**
+	* Google ID : ff **-> As the Google ee account is integrated, no additional Google account can be integrated.**

 Mapping API includes Add Mapping API and Remove Mapping API.